Bob Saget, beloved star of Full House and America's Funniest Home Videos, dies at 65

 Bob Saget, patriarch from Full House and host of America's Funniest Home Videos, has died at 65.

-The comedian was in Orlando during a standup comedy tour when security from the Ritz Carlton where he was staying found him unresponsive in his room.
+The comedian was in Orlando during a stop on his stand-up comedy tour when security from the Ritz Carlton where he was staying found him unresponsive in his room.
 The sheriff's department and fire department responded to the hotel's call and Saget was pronounced dead at the scene, according to officials.
 The circumstances regarding his death are still unclear.
 TMZ was the first to report the news of Saget's passing.

-Saget was in the middle of his stand-up tour and had performed in Jacksonville, Fl. on Saturday night at the Ponte Vedra Concert Hall, tweeting out a pic of himself after finishing his set, a little after midnight.
+He was in the middle of his stand-up tour and had performed in Jacksonville, Fl., on Saturday night at the Ponte Vedra Concert Hall, tweeting out a pic of himself after finishing his set, a little after midnight.

 The Orange County Sheriff's Department confirmed Saget's death, stating that they found no signs of foul play or drug use.
 EW has reached out to Saget's reps for further details.

 As a young comic, the Philadelphia-born Saget was invited by Rodney Dangerfield to perform on the 9th Annual Young Comedians Special on HBO, which helped launch his stand-up career, including doing audience warm-up on Bosom Buddies.
 "I became friends with both Tom Hanks and Peter Scolari.
 They were both unusually great guys," Saget previously told EW.
 "They even put me on the show once, as Bob the Comic."